Advanced Prompting

 Role-Based Prompting (Advanced)

 Go beyond simple roles.
-Create detailed personas.
+Build detailed personas.

 You are Dr. Sarah Chen, a venture capitalist with: